 Happy customers can be equated to loyal customers.
 Once a customer places their trust in you and is happy with the service you’re delivering, they will not only continue to do business with you but will also be more likely to upgrade or try other services and products you may supply.
 At the risk of overstating a point successful companies never overestimate the importance of customer satisfaction.

 According to Harvard Business Review, acquiring a new customer can be anywhere from five to 25 times more expensive than keeping an existing one.
-So, focusing on customer happiness is not just some new trend which modern businesses are obsessing over, it is a viable profit-driven strategy.
+So, focusing on customer happiness is not just some new trend that modern businesses are obsessing over, it is a viable profit-driven strategy.
 A study conducted by Frederick Reichheld, the inventor of the net promoter score, has shown that increasing customer retention rates by a mere 5% increases profits by 25% to 95%.

 How to measure customer satisfaction?

-Customer satisfaction can be challenging to measure, but first you should thoroughly understand the exact meaning of just what is customer satisfaction.
+Customer satisfaction can be challenging to measure, but first, you should thoroughly understand the exact meaning of just what is customer satisfaction.
 It is typically based on a short survey – populated with appropriate customer satisfaction survey questions – which a customer completes after fulfilling an action on the site, chatting with a support representative, or once their ticket is resolved.
 The CSat survey can be presented in many forms, but it’s usually a single question concerning a specific experience.
 For instance, you might be asked “How would you rate your shopping experience with us today?” and prompted to either leave a star rating or choose from a couple of simple options, such as excellent, good, or bad.
-You will be surprised just what you can learn from a well thought out customer satisfaction questionnaire.
+You will be surprised by just what you can learn from a well-thought-out customer satisfaction questionnaire.

 Companies often try to make their customer satisfaction survey as lightweight and ubiquitous as possible; for example, by embedding it in the signature of an email or sending it automatically after a support ticket is closed.

 However, failing to measure CSat can be expensive.
 91% of unhappy customers who are non-complainers simply leave and 85% of customer churn due to poor service which was preventable.
-If you don’t measure your CSat, you will never know of these customers existence.
+If you don’t measure your CSat, you will never know of these customers’ existence.

 The Net Promoter Score, or NPS, is also a popular method of gauging customer satisfaction.
 It is calculated using the answer to one key question and a 0-10 scale.
 That one important question gives an unprecedented insight into customer experience and satisfaction – “How likely are you to recommend us to your friend or colleague?”

-Service organisations are able to create loyal customers by teaching them how to solve their problems quickly and easily without having to use a support agent, rather than by delighting them in service interactions.
+Service organizations are able to create loyal customers by teaching them how to solve their problems quickly and easily without having to use a support agent, rather than by delighting them in service interactions.
 These types of organizations often rely on the Customer Effort Score (CES), which measures how much effort a customer invested into a certain interaction with the company.
 The two versions of the CES survey question that are currently used by different businesses include “How much effort did you personally have to invest to handle your request?” (a 5-point scale) and “The organisation made it easy for me to handle my issue” (an agree/disagree type of question).

 How are we measuring customer satisfaction?